scottellis/udelay-test/README.md

 ### Overview

-A linux module to find the practical resolution of the Linux udelay() function on an OMAP3 Gumstix board.
-Should work for other boards, but I haven't tried it.
+A linux module to find the practical resolution of the Linux udelay() function on the Gumstix Overo and Duovero boards.
+Should work for other boards, but you'll have to find a gpio pin.

 The test requires an oscope to do the measurements.

-I used a convenient pin on the Gumstix Overo Tobi expansion header, pin 19.
-This pin shouldn't require any mux'ing on a default kernel.
+For a Duovero, uncomment the appropriate section in `udelay.c` to use pin 9 of the Parlor board header.

 ### Customization

 The `udelay.c` code toggles `GPIO_170` which is easily accessible on the Gumstix expansion boards and by default is already mux'd as gpio.

+For a Duovero, uncomment the appropriate section in `udelay.c` to use `GPIO_127` pin 9 of the Parlor board header.
+You'll probably have to mux the pin as gpio.
+By default it's setup for `one-wire` use.

+One way is like this

+    root@duovero:~# echo 3 > /sys/kernel/debug/omap_mux/hdq_sio

-If you are building for a different machine, you'll want to modify this and make sure the pin is mux'd before loading this module.
+If you are building for a different machine, you'll have to choose another gpio pin and mux it similarly.

 ### Build

 There is a file you can source to set up the environment for building using the Yocto built tools configured.

+Modify `yocto-env.sh` appropriately for your build environment.

     $ git clone git://github.com/scottellis/udelay-test.git
     $ cd udelay-test